Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Yet, variant wheels are a good solution to a problem that at least part of the Python community has been facing for many years, and we are looking forward to see them deployed.

+## Acknowledgements

+Many people have been involved in the wheel variant design to date.
+I'd like to thank Jonathan Dekhtiar (NVIDIA), Konstantin Schütze (Astral), Charlie Marsh (Astral) and my colleague Ralf Gommers in particular.
+Thanks to Eli Urieges (Meta) and Andrew Talman (Meta) for supporting and preparing the PyTorch 2.8.0 release with experimental support for wheel variants that is available today.

+Thanks to [Red Hat](https://www.redhat.com) for funding Quansight's contributions to the wheel variant design.
+Red Hat is [shipping accelerator-enabled Python packages](https://wheelnext.dev/summits/2025_03/assets/WheelNext%20Community%20Summit%20-%2006%20-%20Red%20Hat.pdf), like PyTorch, as wheels in a virtual environment as part of [RHEL AI](https://developers.redhat.com/products/rhel-ai/overview), and saw the importance of improving Python packaging for heterogeneous hardware, resulting in their support for the WheelNext initiative.